JonahLA/roguelike-prototyping/Docs/card-system_implementation-plan.md

   - Refine UI/UX for clarity and responsiveness.
 - [ ] **Playtest**
   - Draw from the deck, spend flare, play/discard cards, and see effects on enemies.

 ---

+### CardInstance Design Decisions (2025-07-06)

+- **Upgrade System:**
+  - Upgrades (Radiant/Cursed/Base) are represented by a simple enum.
+  - CardInstance supports additional temporary/relic-based buffs and debuffs (e.g., cost/damage modifiers, enemy effects) that can be applied and cleared at runtime.
+  - Upgrades themselves do not store runtime state, but temporary effects can.

+- **Usage Refresh:**
+  - CardInstance exposes a `RefreshUses()` method, called at the start of a stage or by event, to reset usage for single-use/degrading cards.

+- **Visual State:**
+  - CardInstance exposes explicit properties for “burnt”/“degraded” state and upgrade visual state.
+  - UI queries these properties directly, not implementation details.

+- **Unique ID:**
+  - Each CardInstance has a unique, persistent ID for analytics, debugging, and meta-progression.
+  - This ID persists across save/load.

+- **Serialization:**
+  - CardInstance and all relevant state (usage, upgrades, temporary effects, unique ID) are serialized for both mid-run and between-run save/load.
+  - Deck, hand, discard, and in-play cards are all serialized.

+- **Extensibility:**
+  - Upgrade and usage types are hardcoded enums for now, but CardInstance is designed to allow new temporary effects and visual states as needed.

+---